Concordium/concordium-wallet-proxy/README.md

 - `receiveName`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract receive name of the smart contract receive function being called.
 - `parameter`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract parameter passed to the receive function.
 Given as a hex string.
 - `executionNRGBuffer`, optionally and only applies when `type` is `update`.
 Specifies a buffer in percentage of how much of the energy for invoking the contract should be added to the returned cost.
 Given as an   integer.
 If not provided, a default of 20% is used.
+- `tokenId`, the tokenId of the plt token in a simple plt transfer.
+It is mandatory when `type` is `simplePltTransfer` and otherwise ignored.
+- `tokenAmount`, the amount of plt tokens in a simple plt transfer.
+It is mandatory when `type` is `simplePltTransfer` and otherwise ignored.
+- `textMemo`, the memo in text format in a simple plt transfer.
+It is mandatory when `type` is `simplePltTransfer` and otherwise ignored.

 Notice that when `type` is `configureBaker`, the cost of all possible "configure baker" transactions can be calculated.
 This means for instance that `/v0/transactionCost?type=updateBakerKeys` and `/v0/transactionCost?type=configureBaker&keys` would yield the same JSON output.